 - Dead Rising - Frank West's inadvertent catch-phrase ''I've covered wars, ya know'' has become synonymous with the series, and is occasionally used for some self-aware self-deprecation by Frank in later installments.

-- The Elder Scrolls IV: Oblivion - To a lesser extent, the quote "Stop right there, criminal scum!" spoken by the Imperial Guard.
+- The Elder Scrolls IV: Oblivion - The line "Stop right there, criminal scum!", spoken by the Imperial Guard.

 - Genji: Days of the Blade - At the Sony's E3 2006 Conference the phrases "Giant enemy crab" and "Attack its weak point for massive damage!" were used to describe the game's "realistic" combat scenarios.

 - Grand Theft Auto: San Andreas - "Ah, shit.
 Here we go again..." and "All we had to do was follow the damn train, CJ!"

 - Heavy Rain - Press X to Jason.

 - Hotel Mario - The game as a whole gained memetic infamy, due to its poorly animated cutscenes and cheesy voice acting.

 - Left 4 Dead - The survivors' various voice lines for picking up pain pills, Francis' hatred for everything.

 - The Legend of Zelda CD-i games (Wand of Gamelon, The Faces of Evil and Zelda's Adventure) - See Hotel Mario.